mkiang/opioid_trends/README.md

 -   `R` can be [downloaded here](https://cran.r-project.org/).
 -   The Joinpoint Regression Program can be [downloaded here](https://surveillance.cancer.gov/joinpoint/).
 -   In addition, we highly recommend the use of RStudio when running `R`.
-RStudio can be [downlaoded here](https://www.rstudio.com/products/rstudio/download/).
+RStudio can be [downloaded here](https://www.rstudio.com/products/rstudio/download/).

 `R` Packages
 ------------